 Savings accounts: A number of different kinds of savings accounts are available in the UK.
 Notice savings accounts, which are the closest thing to typical Swiss savings accounts, continue to offer decent yield rates.
 A number of banks – including RCI Bank and Sainsburys Bank – pay out interest at rates in excess of 1% - with the interest rates of some savings accounts being well above 1%.

 Options for Swiss investors: Most UK banks do not service non-residents.
 Currently, international accounts are only offered by a few large banks including HSBC, Barclays and Lloyds Bank.
-Interest yield rates on these international accounts are not significantly better than those of Swiss savings accounts, with rates ranging between 0.20% and 0.70% for GBP deposits.
+Interest yield rates on these international accounts are not significantly higher than those of Swiss savings accounts.

 The days when U.S. deposits earned yields above 10% are long gone, and the average U.S. investor is lucky to earn 1% interest on their hard-earned savings.
-However, when compared with the interest rates offered by Swiss banks, U.S. interest rates almost seem generous.
+However, interest rates have been climbing in recent years, and when compared with the interest rates offered by Swiss banks, U.S. banks now seem almost philanthropic.

-Fixed deposits: Certificates of Deposit (CDs), which are the most commonly used fixed deposits in the U.S., continue to offer decent returns on investments.
-While 5-year CD yields currently average less than 1%, there are many banks and credit unions which offer yield rates of up to 2%.
-GS Bank, Ever Bank and First National Bank of America are just some of the banks which pay interest in excess of 2% per annum on 5-year CDs.
+Fixed deposits: Certificates of Deposit (CDs), which are the most commonly used fixed deposits in the U.S., once again offer decent returns on investments.
+While 5-year CD yields averaged less than 1% in past years, there are now banks and credit unions which offer interest rates of up to 4%.

 Options for Swiss investors: As a rule, bank accounts and CDs in the U.S. are only available to people who have a U.S. Social Security Number and proof of a residential address within the U.S.

-Savings accounts: Savings account holders can count on earning interest of 5% per annum or higher at South African banks.
-While smaller banks like African Bank and Investec consistently offer some of the highest rates – often exceeding 7% per annum – savings accounts from major, internationally active banks like Standard Bank, Absa, Nedbank and First National Bank also pay relatively high interest.
+Savings accounts: Savings account holders can count on earning interest at a minimum rate of 2.60% and a maximum rate of 7.54% per annum at South African banks.
+While smaller banks like African Bank and Investec consistently offer some of the highest rates, savings accounts from major, international banks also have decent interest rates.
+In South Africa, the term notice deposit is sometimes used synonymously with the term savings account, and refers to a savings account which requires notice ahead of withdrawal.

 Fixed deposits: South African fixed deposits also offer very high yields compared to those available in many other countries.
-Annual interest rates of between 8% and 10% for 5-year fixed deposits are not uncommon.
+Smaller banks currently offer interest at rates as high as 10.75% for 5-year fixed deposits.
+Major, international South African banks are currently in excess of 8% per annum for 5-year fixed deposits.

-Fixed deposits: The best fixed deposit offers in Singapore pay out just over 1% interest per annum.
-That is generous compared to interest paid out on Swiss medium term notes, but still nothing to write home about.
-However, the relative stability of the Singaporean dollar makes fixed term deposits in Singapore an interesting alternative for low-risk investors.
+Fixed deposits: The current most favorable 5-year fixed deposit offers in Singapore pay out around 1.2% interest per annum.
+That is generous compared to interest paid out on Swiss medium-term notes, but still nothing to write home about.
+However, the relative stability of the Singaporean dollar makes fixed term deposits in Singapore an interesting alternative for low-risk investors looking to geographically diversify their investments.

 Options for Swiss investors: Although opening an account as a non-resident is not expressly forbidden, banks in Singapore do not normally take on non-resident customers.
 You may even be asked to provide proof that you hold a job in Singapore.
 Considering that current interest yields are not a great deal higher than those offered by Swiss banks, getting a Singaporean savings account is scarcely worth the hassle at this point in time.

-Savings accounts: While some Australian banks pay as little as 0.01% interest on savings, there are numerous savings accounts which pay interest of 1% or higher – with the most generous accounts offering close to 2% interest.
+Savings accounts: While some Australian banks pay as little as 0.01% interest on savings, there are numerous savings accounts which pay interest of 1% or higher.
+The highest-yield savings accounts offered in Australia have annual interest rates of 1.5%.

-Fixed deposits: Known as “term deposits” in Australia, 5-year fixed deposits equivalent to CHF 100,000 earn interest at annual rates as high as 3%.
-Australian banks which consistently offer attractive interest rates on fixed deposits include ME Bank, the Bank of Melbourne, Bank SA, St.George bank and Bankwest.
+Fixed deposits: Known as term deposits in Australia, 5-year fixed deposits equivalent to CHF 100,000 currently earn interest at annual rates as high as 3.40%.

 Options for Swiss investors: Although some Australian banks allow non-residents to open accounts, these are few and far between.
 The services available to non-residents are generally limited.
 Interest paid out to non-residents is subject to a withholding tax.